 Doctors depend on testing to make the diagnosis.

-Other imaging tests, such as voiding cystourethrogram (VCUG), may be done to identify the site of obstruction, if it is not visible with ultrasonography or CT.
-VCUG is done most often in children who have obstruction of the bladder or urethra, and this imaging test can identify blockages in those structures (for example, caused by birth defects).
+Other imaging tests, such as voiding cystourethrography (VCUG), may be done to identify the site of obstruction, most often in children who have obstruction of the bladder or urethra.
+This imaging test can identify blockages in those structures (for example, caused by birth defects).
 It can also identify when urine flows backward from the bladder into the ureters (called vesicoureteral reflux) and causes urinary tract infections as well as obstruction.
 In VCUG, x-rays are taken after a radiopaque dye is inserted through a catheter inserted into the bladder.

 Blood and urine tests are done.
 Blood test results are usually normal (particularly if obstruction is partial or acute), but tests may reveal high levels of urea nitrogen (sometimes called BUN), creatinine, or both if obstruction has completely blocked both kidneys for more than several hours.
 Results from an analysis of urine (urinalysis) are usually normal, but white blood cells and red blood cells may be present when a stone or a tumor is the cause of obstruction or when the obstruction is complicated by an infection.